girish1729/progress-up/README.md

 This is a HTML5 multiple files Upload plugin with progress bar indicator.

-This uses the HTTP File API protocol to show continuous progress.
+This uses the [HTTP File API](https://www.w3.org/TR/FileAPI/) to show continuous progress.

 >This is the very first attempt to create a clean no frills upload plugin